evmckinney9/jenglot/posts/01_rust_wheels/index.md

 - **GitHub Actions**: Automates workflows, enabling CI/CD for project builds and tests.
 Learn more through [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) and [building/testing Python](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python).

-- **Rust Learning**: Enhance your Rust knowledge with the [Rust Book](https://doc.rust-lang.org/stable/book/) and [Comprehensive Rust by Google](https://google.github.io/comprehensive-rust/).
+- **Learning Rust**: Improve your Rust knowledge with the [Rust Book](https://doc.rust-lang.org/stable/book/) and [Comprehensive Rust by Google](https://google.github.io/comprehensive-rust/).
 Practice with [Rustlings exercises](https://github.com/rust-lang/rustlings), and explore resources like [Awesome Rust](https://github.com/rust-unofficial/awesome-rust) and [Rust Algorithms](https://github.com/TheAlgorithms/Rust).

 - **Rust and Python Integration**: Utilize [PyO3](https://pyo3.rs) for creating Python bindings for Rust code.
-[Maturin](https://www.maturin.rs/) is another tool for building Python packages from Rust extensions, although not used in this project.
+[Maturin](https://www.maturin.rs/) is a popular tool for building Python packages from Rust extensions, although not used in this project.
   - [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) is an add-on for `setuptools` which is more flexibile but requires more configuration than `maturin`.
   - [Qiskit Accelerate](https://github.com/Qiskit/qiskit/tree/main/crates/accelerate), alongside its [performance insights](https://medium.com/qiskit/new-weve-started-using-rust-in-qiskit-for-better-performance-a3676433ca8c), illustrates the benefits of Rust and Python integration in a production environment.

+___

 # Setup Python with Rust

-Start with a Python project template that's prepared for Rust integration.
-Refer to [PyO3's documentation](https://pyo3.rs) for instructions on wrapping Rust for Python, with the [setuptools-rust starter](https://github.com/PyO3/pyo3/tree/main/examples/setuptools-rust-starter) as a helpful resource.
+Start with an existing Python project template.
+In the next steps I used [PyO3's documentation](https://pyo3.rs) for instructions on wrapping Rust for Python, with the [setuptools-rust starter](https://github.com/PyO3/pyo3/tree/main/examples/setuptools-rust-starter) as a helpful resource.

 ## Modify Package Structure

-1. **Update `pyproject.toml`**: Add `"setuptools_rust"` to the build system requirements, enabling Rust extension builds within your Python project.
+1. **Update `pyproject.toml`**: Add `"setuptools-rust"` to the build system requirements, enabling Rust extension builds within your Python project.
 For detailed guidance, consult the [Setuptools Rust documentation](https://setuptools-rust.readthedocs.io/en/latest/).

     ```toml
     [build-system]